david-barnett/microViz/README.md

     of samples) - use `tax_filter()`
 2. Aggregate the taxa into bacterial families (for example) - use `tax_agg()`
-3. Transform the microbial data with the centre-log-ratio transformation - use `tax_transform()`
+3. Transform the microbial data with the centered-log-ratio transformation - use `tax_transform()`
-4. Perform PCA with the clr-transformed features (equivalent to aitchison distance PCoA) - use `ord_calc()`
+4. Perform PCA with the clr-transformed features (equivalent to Aitchison distance PCoA) - use `ord_calc()`
-5. Plot the first 2 axes of this PCA ordination, colouring samples by group and adding taxon loading arrows to visualise which taxa generally differ across your samples - use `ord_plot()`
+5. Plot the first 2 axes of this PCA ordination, colouring samples by group and adding taxon loading arrows to visualize which taxa generally differ across your samples - use `ord_plot()`
 6. Customise the theme of the ggplot as you like and/or add features like ellipses or annotations